 How we test backpacking gear

-Every piece of gear we test is evaluated on one thing: how much it adds to or reduces the quality of a backpacking, camping, or hiking trip.
-We only review products that we actually own or have expertise using, and we create a 25-point evaluation for each product to ensure that our reviews are consistent and fair.
+Every piece of gear we test is evaluated to determine how much it can add to or reduce the quality of a backpacking, camping, or hiking trip.
+We test products by using them in the intended manner, and rate on different factors depending on the type of product.
+We only review products that we actually own or have expertise using, and we create a separate rating system for each type of product to ensure that our reviews are consistent and fair.
 Learn about how we test.